Meng-Yangkov/Meng-Yangkov/README.md

 # HeakMeng

-**`Student`**
+**`Student & Backend Developer`**

-<p>A kid with a passion for backend systems, infrastructure automation, and building resilient databases.
-Currently exploring PostgreSQL, containerization, and scripting with Bash & Node.js.</p>
+<p>A kid with a passion for backend systems, scalable infrastructure, and building resilient APIs.
+Currently deep-diving into <b>Java & Spring Boot</b>, while also exploring PostgreSQL, containerization, and React.</p>

 <p align="left">
   <a href="https://www.linkedin.com/in/pheng-mengheak-598442354/" target="_blank">